Beška Bridge

+Name

+The bridge does not have an official name, usually referred to as Beška Bridge due to its vicinity to the Beška settlement.

+History

-The first bridge was designed by architect Branko Žeželj, who also designed Belgrade Fair – Hall 1, Žeželj Bridge and the Prokop station.
+The first bridge was designed by architect Branko Žeželj, who also designed Belgrade Fair – Hall 1, Žeželj Bridge and the foundations of the Belgrade Centre railway station.
 It was built by Mostogradnja from 1971 to 1975.
 It was bombed twice and partly destroyed during the NATO bombing of Serbia on 1 April and 21 April 1999, but it was temporarily fixed soon after the bombing was over and reopened on 19 July 1999, as it is an important part of the E75.

 A twin new bridge for northbound traffic was built right next to the old one between 2008 and 2011, by a consortium led by Austrian group Alpine Bau, and was opened on October 3, 2011.
 After its opening, the old bridge was closed for reconstruction, to be finally opened for the designated traffic in August 2014.
 The total contracted value of the works was €33.7 million, and it was financed from an EBRD loan.

 The bridge carries a full motorway profile, having two traffic lanes, hard shoulder lane and two pedestrian lanes.